SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 ### Promote your work

-For the developers to make relevant contributions, it is also worth thinking about reaching out to your audience (potential future contributors) by engaging with your community by presenting your tools at conferences or workshops, promoting it on the online platforms and being active on the appropriate communication channels.
+To get relevant contributions, it is also worth thinking about reaching out to your audience (potential future contributors) by engaging with your community by presenting your tools at conferences or workshops, promoting it online and being active on the appropriate communication channels.

 ## Governance